 FocusThe group masters most of the aspects related to Applied Electromagnetics and owns an international leading role in its exploitation, from microwave to optical frequencies.

-Propagation area focuses on millimeter and optical wave propagation in atmosphere and troposphere, transmission in advanced telecommunication, earth observation and remote sensing systems.
-Activities on RF devices deal with the radio front-end, including microwave circuits (filters and combiners) and antennas, (reconfigurable, metamaterial-based).
+As far as propagation research is concerned, the group focuses on millimeter and optical wave propagation in the atmosphere, carrying out satellite propagation experiments, developing models and fade mitigation techniques to be used in advanced telecommunication systems and science missions as well as in Earth observation and remote sensing systems.
+Activities on RF devices deal with the radio front-end, including microwave circuits (filters and combiners) and antennas (reconfigurable and/or metamaterial-based).
 Photonics activities push the progress of passive and nonlinear integrated optical devices for high bit rates optical communication, interconnects and sensing, exploiting and promoting the emerging new foundry models for integrated optics.

 Most relevant research achievements

 Design of satellite-based telecommunication and broadcasting systems using a reconfigurable antenna

 In the frame of 2 ESA Contracts (17877 and 22216) a preliminary design has been drawn for an advanced satellite-based system (TLC and broadcasting) at Ka and Q/V bands, which uses the adaptive distribution of the radiated power flux over the covering European area service to optimally counteract, almost real time, the tropospheric attenuation.

 Prediction models for propagation applications in satellite communication systems